 Drive: You can drive to Obidos from Lisbon.
 It takes 1 hour 20 minutes – one way.
 You can park your vehicle outside of the city walls, as cars are not allowed inside.

 Bus: Take public buses to reach Obidos – they are faster and their frequency is better then trains.
 You can reach Obidos in 1 hour from Lisbon.
 Buses are operated by ‘Rapida Verde – Green Express”.
 You can purchase tickets in the bus from the driver.
-Fares are less then 8 euros one way.
+Fares are less than 8 euros one way.
 On your way back, purchase the return tickets.
 (Lisbon bus station is located near the Sporting Lisbon football Club or the Campo Grande bus station).

 Tours: Here are a few options for tours.
 For exploring Obidos only, its 5-6 hour tour.
 For 2 city stops, the day tour is for 8 hours.